-Yesterday, 7th March 2019, the InnoRenew CoE, in collaboration with the University of Primorska, organised its 1st international conference: “Timber – A healthy future for sustainable buildings”, which brought to Koper more than 60 experts from different parts of Europe to present and discuss the latest findings about health, sustainability, and wood in the built environment.
+Yesterday, 7th March 2019, the InnoRenew CoE, in collaboration with the University of Primorska, hosted its first international conference: “Timber – A healthy future for sustainable buildings”, which brought to Koper more than 60 experts from different parts of Europe to present and discuss the latest findings about health, sustainability and wood in the built environment.

-The conference began with a greeting from the director of the InnoRenew CoE, Dr Andreja Kutnar:
+The conference began with a greeting from Director of the InnoRenew CoE, Dr Andreja Kutnar:

 “I am happy that you joined us at our first conference.
 I am sure today you will find out many new things on opportunities to improve health in the built environment with the use of wood and a sustainable approach.”

 The keynote speaker was Dr Ed Suttie, research director at BRE Group (Building Research Establishment), the world’s leading building science center.
 He pointed out that people have positive attitudes toward wood in interiors:

 “Wood is commonly perceived as a natural, friendly and healthy material.
 However, we need to understand the cultural and individual differences that influence our preferences.
 We need to perform more studies outside the laboratory, and we need to conduct more longitudinal studies to truly understand what benefits we get by using wood and wooden elements in the interior.”

 Among the 15 speakers in five conference sessions, which covered designing solutions for health, safety, well-being, Ambient Assisted Living, mental health in buildings, material design for human well-being and regenerative sustainability of timber buildings, were several researchers from the InnoRenew CoE.

 Dr Anna Sandak, the InnoRenew CoE research group leader in wood modification, discussed perceptions of materials: